Excel VBA Select Case Like: 7 Examples

 • The next three lines declare two variables, formattedDate as a string and dateValue as a date.
 The fourth line declares an array called arr1 with 4 elements.
 We will used this array to store the total sales amounts for each month.
 The fifth line sets a range object called rng1 to the range B5:B16.
 This range contains the dates we want to process.

-• Then, we used the Select Case statement to evaluate the pattern of formattedDate and make a decision based on it.
+• We used the Select Case statement to evaluate the pattern of formattedDate and make a decision based on it.
 The first Case statement checks whether the formattedDate string matches the patterns “01/##/####”.
 We used the pound sign (#) as a placeholder for any digit, so the pattern matches any date with January.
 If the pattern matches, it will calculate the sales amount for that month by multiplying the values in columns D (Price) and E( Quantity) of the current row and adding it to a running total for January.
 The code does the same job for other Select Case statements, checking whether the formattedDate value matches any other month such as February, March, and April by using a question mark (?) and pound sign (#) as well.
 Then multiplies the price and quantity value of the corresponding cell to calculate the revenue.

 • The final Case statement uses the Else keyword to handle any dates that don’t match the previous patterns.
 If the date doesn’t match any of the patterns, it will display a message box indicating that the date doesn’t match any pattern.